Ronald Lacey

 Died: 26/04/1986, Northwood, London, England

 Bessie Love is arguably one of the most fascinating people in the cast of Randall and Hopkirk (Deceased).
-Born in Midland, Texas, Bessie attended school in her home town until she was in the eighth grade, when her chiropractor father moved the family to Hollywood.
-When Bessie graduated from Los Angeles High School her parents gifted her a six-month trip around the United States.
-On her return home to Los Angeles, in order to help with the family's financial situation, Bessie was sent by her mother to Biograph Studios, where she met the pioneering film director D.W.
-Griffith.
-He gave her small roles in his films The Birth of a Nation (1915) and Intolerance (1916).
-She also appeared opposite William S. Hart in The Aryan and with Douglas Fairbanks Snr in The Good Bad Man, Reggie Mixes In and The Mystery of the Leaping Fish (all in 1916).
+Born Juanita Horton in Midland, Texas, in 1898, she attended school in her home town until she was in the eighth grade, when her chiropractor father moved the family to Hollywood.
+When she graduated from Los Angeles High School her parents gifted her a six-month trip around the United States.
+On her return home to Los Angeles, in order to help with the family's financial situation, she was sent by her mother to Biograph Studios, where she met the pioneering film director D.W.
+Griffith, who placed her under an exclusive contract with his Fine Arts company.
+He suggested that Juanita Horton was not a good name for an actress as it was too long for theater marquees and difficult to pronounce, and his associate Frank Woods came up with 'Bessie Love' as a suitable replacement.
+Griffiths gave her small roles in his films The Birth of a Nation (1915) and Intolerance (1916).
+She also appeared opposite William S. Hart in The Aryan and with Douglas Fairbanks Snr in The Good Bad Man, Reggie Mixes In and The Mystery of the Leaping Fish (all in 1916), though these were not directed by Griffiths.

 By 1932, as she entered her mid-thirties, Bessie's American film career was in decline.
 She moved in 1935 to England, where she worked in the theatre and occasionally in feature films.
 As war came to Europe, she returned to the USA, working for the Red Cross, and entertaining the troops.
 After the war, she moved back to Britain, which became her main residence, and continued to play small film roles on both sides of the Atlantic.
 These included The Barefoot Contessa (1954) with Humphrey Bogart, The Greengage Summer (1961), starring Kenneth More, and the James Bond thriller On Her Majesty's Secret Service (1969, as an American tourist).
 She also played a small but pivotal role as a switchboard operator in 1971's Sunday Bloody Sunday.

-In the early Seventies, Bessie took British citizenship and was soon almost as busy as in her early years, featuring in several films which included Ragtime (1981), which featured James Cagney, Warren Beatty's Reds (1981), Lady Chatterley's Lover (1981) and her final film, The Hunger (1983), starring Catherine Deneuve, David Bowie and Susan Sarandon.
+In the early 1970s, Bessie took British citizenship and was soon almost as busy as in her early years, featuring in several films which included Ragtime (1981), which featured James Cagney, Warren Beatty's Reds (1981), Lady Chatterley's Lover (1981) and her final film, The Hunger (1983), starring Catherine Deneuve, David Bowie and Susan Sarandon.
 During her lifetime, Bessie featured in more than one hundred and fifty films and television roles.

 In her private life, Bessie married William Hawks (brother of film director Howard Hawks) in 1929; the couple had one daughter, Patricia (1932- ), but divorced in 1936.
 In 1977, she published her autobiography, From Hollywood with Love.
 She was at this time living comfortably in a flat overlooking London’s Clapham Common and had recently appeared in a television account of the abdication of King Edward VIII.
-In 1963 Bessie had been the subject of a This Is Your Life television programme, presented by Eamonn Andrews.
+In 1963 Bessie had been the subject of a This Is Your Life television programme, hosted by Eamonn Andrews.
 Bessie died in 1986 at the age of 87, having enjoyed a long and interesting life.

 Olga Lowe